karesansui/karesansui/INSTALL.md

     # route add default gw 172.23.233.254

-## Installing dependencies ##
+## Installing dependent software/libs ##

-To install and set up Karesansui, you need to install its dependencies firstly.
+To install and set up Karesansui, you need to install it's dependent software/libs first.
-You can install most of them by using the software updater provided by each distribution, but some softwares need to be built on your machine.
+You can install most of them by using the software updater provided by each distribution, but some software need to be built on your machine.

 ###For `CentOS 6`: